Arabicsource/mARkdown/README.md

 ## ToDo

 - well, write the description of what it is...
+- describe tags (ideally with screenshots)
 - clean up each scheme, now there are three (fir different types of texts):

--- geographies
+ - geographies
--- biographical collections
+ - biographical collections
--- chronicles
+ - chronicles
--- bibliographical collections
+ - bibliographical collections
+- explain navigation scheme

 ## EditPad Pro Highlighting & Navigation Schemes